titon/toolkit/roadmap.md

 http://dibaiee.ir/autocomplete-predict-trie/

 Component - Modules that require a specific element structure in the DOM, or an element structure that is rendered automatically.
+A component is usually a thing (a noun), like a button.
 Behavior - Modules that add unique passive behavioral functionality to an element or elements.
+A behavior is usually an action (a verb), like mask or pin.